 Oncology Nurse Navigator

 At the Wendt Center, we are proud to offer our patients and their families a free service called the Oncology Nurse Navigator program.
-Our nurse navigator is Laura Duerr, RN BSN.
-Laura has over 28 years of nursing experience and is also a retired Navy Lieutenant Commander.
+Our nurse navigator Laura Duerr, RN BSN, has over 28 years of nursing experience and is a retired Navy Lieutenant Commander.
 She spent 16 years at Rockford Memorial Hospital gaining vast experience in areas such as oncology, surgery, recovery and case management/discharge planning.
-The last 10 years of her nursing career has been in catastrophic case management and at UnityPoint Health Finley Hospital as an inpatient case manager.
+The last 10 years of her nursing career has been in catastrophic case management and at UnityPoint Health - Finley Hospital as an inpatient case manager.
 In 2014, she transitioned to her role as oncology nurse navigator for the Wendt Center.

 A Day in the Life of an Oncology Nurse Navigator

 Nurse navigation in cancer care (oncology) refers to the individualized assistance offered to our patients, families, and caregivers by a knowledgeable registered nurse (RN).
 This role helps to assist you through the complex system of health care so that you can focus on your care and needs.